christhomasmadej/recruitment/recruitment/curriculumVitae.md

 **Mind Architecture** - helps to understand how to learn faster, better and more effective etc...
 **Cognitive Science**  - combo of linguistics, psychology, artificial intelligence, philosophy, neuroscience & anthropology.
 **Artificial Intelligence**  - someday I want to delegate "earning money" task to something else.
-**Electronic Dance Events**  - include free tickets to Tomorrowland in your offer and you have my attention...;)
+**Electronic Dance Events**  - include free tickets to Tomorrowland in your offer and you have my attention.
 **Single Malt Whiskies**  - participation in whisky tasting events and investment advisement

 ## CERTIFICATES:
-2017: Planned: CPE
+2019: Planned: CPE
 2015: CAE
 2013: FCE